- Monday – Saturday:

 As a teaching museum, we are committed to providing educational services for school children and helping educators implement innovative approaches to teaching and learning through art.

-Free guided tours are available for elementary, middle and high school students.
-Guided tours are available Monday through Friday, between 9 a.m. and 3 p.m.
+The Haggerty is open to the public, and free guided and self-guided gallery tours are available for groups of more than 10 people.
+Guided tours for elementary, middle and high school students are available Monday through Friday, between 9am and 3pm.
 Tours require a minimum of 10 students and a maximum of 65.
 One chaperone is required for every 10 students.
-Tours are led by museum docents and are approximately 50 minutes in duration.
-All tours must be scheduled at least four weeks in advance.
-Self-guided tours are also permitted, however, reservations are still needed at least four weeks in advance for groups of more than 10 people.
+Guided tours are approximately 50 minutes in duration.
+Self-guided tours, where you explore the galleries on your own, are also available.

-The Water Across Curriculum and Picasso Across Curriculum outreach programs were developed by the Haggerty to serve elementary school students and Marquette students.
-These innovative programs have the dual focus of training students in Marquette's College of Education to integrate the visual arts into their classroom curricula while simultaneously providing elementary school students with the opportunity to learn about a variety of subjects through the visual arts.
-Learning outcomes for both elementary and college students include increased visual literacy and critical thinking skills.
+Water Across the Curriculum (WAC) and Picasso Across the Curriculum (PAC) are free, multi-visit programs for Milwaukee area schools that utilize works of art from the Haggerty’s collection to explore a variety of subjects over the course of 2-3 classroom visits that feature inquiry-based discussions and hands-on activities.
+Educator Sylvia Peine works closely with each teacher to tailor the program to the needs and interests of the students, and educator resource guides are available to supplement and support the program.
+The programs have the dual focus of training university students studying education to integrate the visual arts into their classroom curricula while simultaneously providing schoolchildren with the opportunity to learn about a variety of subjects through the visual arts.
+Both programs support MPS Learning Standards, and learning outcomes include increased visual literacy and critical thinking skills.

 Water Across Curriculum